 - How much are you able to spend?

 - Will you be billed at an hourly, or is there a set budget?

-- Is there a cap on hours or a contract that covers unexpected delays, unsatisfactory work, and other hitches in the process?
+- Is there a cap on hours, or does the contract cover unexpected delays, unsatisfactory work, and other hitches in the process?

 - Which metrics will you use to gauge the value in leads or sales driven by the new website?

-If you’re on a super-tight budget, a simple Squarespace website or a free WordPress template might do the trick, as would an economical collaboration with a contractor from another country.
-Keep in mind that other considerations — like project time, team location, and availability for ongoing maintenance — still need to fit your needs.
+If you’re on a small budget, you probably want to consider a DIY website builder like Squarespace, a free WordPress site, or a fully managed solution that’s designed, hosted, and maintained for a low monthly fee (meet Anvil!).
+You could also find an economical collaboration with a contractor from another country.
+Keep in mind that the other considerations — like project time, team location, and availability for ongoing maintenance — still need to fit your needs.

 If you can partner with an agency, you should still be sure to check into exactly what you’ll get out of your investment.